pl3onasm/Knights-tour/README.md

 ```
 This command will compute a knight's tour that starts at the square with row index 1 and column index 2 on a 16x16 chessboard.
 The output will be written to the /output folder (which will be created if it does not exist).

-Note that for large boards (n > 100), the stack size will have to be increased.
+Note that for large boards (n > 100), the stack size will have to be increased in order to avoid segmentation faults.
 This can be done in the terminal:

 ```
 ulimit -s unlimited